Terence Crawford: Amateur career

 Crawford took up boxing at the age of seven.
 He fought 70 official amateur bouts, losing 12 times.
-As an amateur, he defeated future world champions Mikey Garcia and Danny García.
+As an amateur, he defeated future world champions Mikey Garcia and Danny Garcia, as well as Diego Magdaleno, whom he beat three times.
 After winning three amateur tournaments shortly before the 2008 Olympics, he became the highest-ranked lightweight in the US.
 However, his loss to leading contender Sadam Ali thwarted his Olympic ambitions.
+His amateur record was 58–12.